 About

 The Experimental Tuberculosis Unit (UTE) is an IGTP research group associated to the Microbiology Department of the Germans Trias i Pujol University Hospital (HUGTIP) and the Genetics and Microbiology Department of the Autonomous University of Barcelona.
-The group is led by Dr. Cris Vilaplana, and is accredited by the AGAUR (2021 SGR 00920).
-Our mission is to improve the life of TB patients by achieving faster and better diagnosis, better clinical management, better treatments and better disease outcomes.
-Our vision is to be a research group having a great impact in the fight against TB while being competitive at international level.
+The group is led by Dr Cris Vilaplana, and is accredited by AGAUR (2021 SGR 00920).
+The mission of the group is to improve the life of TB patients by achieving faster and better diagnosis, better clinical management, better treatments and better disease outcomes.
+Its vision is to have a great impact in the fight against TB while also being competitive at an international level.

 Research lines